UncoderIO/Roota/README.md

 Thank you for your contribution to the RootA project!

 ## Questions & Feedback
-Please submit your technical feedback and suggestions to support@socprime.com or a [dedicated channel](full url) in SOC Prime’s Discord.
+Please submit your technical feedback and suggestions to support@socprime.com or a RootA channel in [SOC Prime’s Discord](https://discord.gg/socprime).
 Also, refer to the guidance for contributors to support the RootA project or simply report issues.

 ## Maintainers
-Driving the idea of one common language for threat detection & response since 2016, SOC Prime team has developed RootA from the ground up, with major contributions to the project made by:
+Driving the idea of establishing a unified language and toolkit for threat detection and response since 2015, the SOC Prime team has developed RootA from the ground up, with major contributions to the project made by:
 - Roman Ranskyi
 - Alex Bredikhin
 - Ruslan Mikhalov